-GREAT Transmission Planning Criteria Department Issue Date: Transmission Planning October 1, 2019 RIVER ENERGY Previous Date: March 16, 2018
+GREAT RIVER ENERGY Transmission Planning Criteria Department Transmission planning

+Issue Date: December 19, 2022

+Previous Date: April 27, 2021

-1.0 SCOPE/PURPOSE
+1.0 SCOPE/purpose

-This document contains the planning criteria that Great River Energy (GRE) uses to ensure that its transmission system is adequate to reliably deliver power to customers, provide support to interconnected distribution systems, deliver energy from existing and new generation facilities, and support effective competition in energy markets.
-This document may be revised from time to time as appropriate, in response to new system conditions, new technologies being employed and new operating procedures.
+This document contains the planning criteria that Great River Energy (GRE) uses to ensure its' transmission system is adequate to reliably deliver power to customers, provide support to interconnected distribution systems, deliver energy from existing and new generation facilities, and support effective competition in energy markets.
+This document may be revised from time to time as appropriate, in response to new system conditions, new technologies, and new operating procedures.

-The criteria described below will be subject to change at any time at GRE's discretion.
+The criteria described below is subject to change at any time at GRE's discretion.
 Situations that could precipitate such a change could include, but are not limited to new system conditions, extraordinary events, safety issues, operational issues, maintenance issues, customer requests, Midcontinent Independent Transmission System Operator (MISO), regulatory requirements and Regional Entity (RE), e.g. Midwest Reliability Organization (MRO) or North American Electric Reliability Corporation (NERC) requirements.